 Video is a particularly powerful component in that mix because it increases the chances of the customer remembering your product, it’s sharable and, most importantly, you are showing rather than telling your customer what it can do.
 You are proving it.

 So, I only need video and everything will be fine?

-Mobile-optimised ecommerce sites and faster connection speeds mean that customers can scan everything in a shorter amount of time.
+Mobile-enabled eCommerce sites and faster connection speeds mean that customers can scan everything in a shorter amount of time.
 They want everything, and making sure that video is in the mix is a powerful sales tactic.

-Enter Pimberly – the cloud based PIM solution
+Enter Pimberly, the cloud-based PIM solution

-Pimberly’s Cloud-based PIM software has oodles of benefits for the fast-moving ecommerce industry.
+Pimberly’s Cloud-based PIM software has oodles of benefits for the fast-moving eCommerce industry.
 It’s hosted on Amazon Web Services which means:

-- You can wave goodbye to huge internal data storage which is costly to manage and (crucially) back-up.
-With Pimberly it’s all stored in the cloud ready for when you need it!
+- You can wave goodbye to huge internal data storage which is costly to manage and (crucially) back-up, with Pimberly it’s all stored in the cloud-ready for when you need it!

 - There’s no hardware to install and it’s completely scalable.
 Pimberly allows time-stretched tech developers to focus on other things and you can set up and change your scope in super quick time.

 - You can fix it immediately when something’s missing!
 If a retailer, e.g. John Lewis requires 5 different shots of a t-shirt in 9 colours, and it doesn’t have them all, it will stop the product from being published on the website.
 The Pimberly system works out what you need and alerts people in your organisation in real-time, saving even more admin time and money.

 - You can get those new product lines added more quickly, even video doesn’t slow down this process with the cloud so, it’s still significantly quicker than previous methods.